-- Identification of the information being submitted, including docket number, title, date, and size (for example, pages, sheets, megabytes). - Description of the data or information for which confidentiality is being requested (for example, particular electricity supply contract categories for particular years). - On Microsoft Excel® forms submitted with prospectively confidential data, identification of specific cells using yellow fills that are consistent with the confidentiality application. - A clear description of the period for which confidentiality is being sought for each information category (for example, until December 31, 2017). - An appropriate justification for each confidential data category request, including applicable provisions of the California Public Records Act (Government Code Section 6250 et seq.) and/or other laws. - A statement attesting that a) the specific records to be withheld from public disclosure are exempt under provisions of the Government Code, or b) the public interest in nondisclosure of these particular facts clearly outweighs the public interest in disclosure.
+- On Microsoft Excel® forms submitted with prospectively confidential data, identification of specific cells using yellow fills that are consistent with the confidentiality application. - A clear description of the period for which confidentiality is being sought for each information category (for example, until December 31, 2021). - An appropriate justification for each confidential data category request, including applicable provisions of the California Public Records Act (Government Code section 6250 et seq.) or other laws or a combination. - A statement attesting that a) the specific records to be withheld from public disclosure are exempt under provisions of the Government Code, or b) the public interest in nondisclosure of these particular facts clearly outweighs the public interest in disclosure.

-What Happens If a New or Repeated Application Is Incomplete
+What Happens If a New or Repeated Application Is Incomplete?

-Applications that are docketed will be reviewed by Energy Commission staff within 30 calendar days of receipt for clarity, completeness, content, and context.
+Applications that are docketed will be reviewed by CEC staff within 30 calendar days of receipt for clarity, completeness, content, and context.
 If the application is incomplete or ambiguous in one or more respects, or if the data are incomplete or questionable, staff will contact the filer to resolve these uncertainties or obtain needed information.

 Staff may append data and information to the supply forms as requested by the filer.
 Also, an updated or corrected Excel file may be forwarded by the filer as necessary.
 Where an application is unclear or incomplete, a filer may submit a corrected replacement application for confidentiality.
 By arrangement, a corrected application may be submitted electronically to the Docket Office.
-Once a docketed application is considered complete, staff prepares a recommendation for determination by the Executive Director.
+Once a docketed application is considered complete, staff prepares a recommendation for determination by the executive director.

-Applications deemed incomplete may not be docketed by Energy Commission staff and may result in delay in processing until the deficiency can be corrected.
+Applications deemed incomplete may not be docketed by CEC staff and may result in delay in processing until the deficiency can be corrected.
 The filer will be notified by the Office of the Chief Counsel about deficiencies in the application.
-The applicant has 14 calendar days to correct defects in the application and return an amended application to the Energy Commission.
+The applicant has 14 calendar days to correct defects in the application and return an amended application to the CEC.